mystoragebox/Folder_Structure/Music_Folder.md

 # Music Folder Structure
 This file outlines the best way I found to organise my music files.
 This works for me and you can change the structure to suit your music folder.
 I use Musicbee to organise the files and as such, will use the naming template names for the following.
+All the templates below assume you are already in the root music folder.
 ## Metadata
 The metadata embedded into the music file is important.
 Here is a list of metadata fields I use to organise the files.
 Most of these fields need no explanation, I have provided explanation for fields you wouldn't normally use.
 * Track Title